Logo, MacQueen's Quinterly

 Maximum word count per piece is a thousand, including the title, prose, and micro-poem verses, as well as any epigraphs and author footnotes.
 Multiple cherita, haiku, senryu, and/or tanka within a single piece are acceptable, even encouraged.

-We also encourage experimentation and stretching of conventional boundaries; after all, haibun and tanka prose, fluid hybrids by nature, are “terra incognita—vast and only marginally explored” by writers working in the English language (Jeffrey Woodward, editor of Haibun Today).
+MacQueen’s Quinterly also encourages experimentation and stretching of conventional boundaries; after all, haibun and tanka prose, fluid hybrids by nature, are “terra incognita—vast and only marginally explored” by writers working in the English language (Jeffrey Woodward, editor of Haibun Today).

 However, even unconventional works benefit from refining and polishing.
-In fact, highly polished pieces stand the best chance of winning prizes and publication in MacQueen’s Quinterly.
+And highly polished pieces stand the best chance of publication in MacQ and of winning prizes.

 In other words, we look forward to reading your best work.
 Thanks so much!

-Exceptional works may be nominated for annual awards such as The Best Small Fictions, Best of the Net, the Pushcart Prize, Best Microfiction, the Contemporary Haibun anthology, and The Touchstone Awards for Individual Haibun.
+Exceptional works may be nominated for annual awards such as Best Small Fictions, Best of the Net, the Pushcart Prize, Best Microfiction, the Contemporary Haibun anthology, and The Touchstone Award for Individual Haibun.
 We’re thrilled to report these highlights:

-• “Scribble Away: Notes from Bahrain, March 2022” by Bob Lucky was shortlisted for the 2022 Touchstone Awards for Individual Haibun.
+• Bob Lucky’s haibun sequence “Scribble Away: Notes from Bahrain, March 2022” was shortlisted for the 2022 Touchstone Award for Individual Haibun.

 • Seven haibun from MacQ were selected for publication in the anthology Contemporary Haibun 18 (Red Moon Press, 2023).

-• Fourteen nominations from MacQ were selected for publication in the anthology Contemporary Haibun 17 (Red Moon Press, 2022).
+• Thirteen haibun and one haiga from MacQ were selected for publication in the anthology Contemporary Haibun 17 (Red Moon Press, 2022).

-• A haibun story by Rich Youmans, After the Dream, the Dream Remains, which Jack Cooper and Clare MacQueen published in KYSO Flash (Spring 2019), was among 128 winners selected for reprinting in The Best Small Fictions 2020 anthology.
+• A haibun story by Rich Youmans, After the Dream, the Dream Remains, which Jack Cooper and Clare MacQueen published in KYSO Flash (Spring 2019), was selected for reprinting in The Best Small Fictions 2020 anthology.

-• Camouflage by Charles Hansmann (in KF-3) was a winner for The Best Small Fictions 2016, and Bob Lucky’s haibun story The Current Situation (KF-4) was among the finalists.
+• Camouflage by Charles Hansmann (in KF-3) was selected for The Best Small Fictions 2016, and Bob Lucky’s haibun story The Current Situation (KF-4) was among the finalists.

 Tips and Resources: